IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 Currently, `tf.data` does not support padding sparse tensors, which is the representation used for sequential features in TensorFlow.
-In the running example about forecasting weather, such features are `duration` and `temprature`.
+In the running example about forecasting weather, such features are `duration` and `temperature`.
 This is the reason such features are converted to their dense counterparts in `_preprocess`.
 However, the final representation has to be sparse still.
 Therefore, the sequential features are converted back to the sparse format in `_postprocess`.
 Hopefully, this back-and-forth conversion will